jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 | Aim of lesson step | Describe what will happen in each lesson step |
 | --- | --- |
 | ... | ... |

+### Gradual release of responsibility framework

+From Frey and Fisher (2011, p.
+121), this framework is based on:

+- "Jean Piaget’s work on cognitive structures and schema (1952).
+- Lev Vygotsky’s work on zones of proximal development (1962, 1978).
+- Albert Bandura’s work on attention, retention, reproduction, and motivation (1965).
+- David Wood, Jerome Bruner, and Gail Ross’s work on scaffolded instruction (1976).

+The framework includes the following stages of instruction:

+- Focus the lesson
+    - Establish purpose
+    - Teacher modeling
+- Guided instruction
+- Productive group work
+- Independent tasks

 ### CRISPA